 Please also check the campus website for information related to services available in the area that can help families who are homeless.

 For more information on services for homeless students, contact the district's homeless education liaison, Teresa Ressler, at (979) 478-6551 or tressler@brazosisd.net.

-[See also Students Who Are Homeless on page 14.]
+[See also Students Who Are Homeless]

 ILLNESS